pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/spring-session-boot-simple/README.md

 }
 ```

-### Remove the `SessionConfig` Class
+### Remove `SessionConfig` class
-For Redis, it is sometimes necessary to provide a specific serializer to control how data is stored on the server.
-This
-is not necessary for Cloud Cache, which by default provides the [PDX Serializer](https://gemfire.docs.pivotal.io/99/geode/developing/data_serialization/gemfire_pdx_serialization.html).
-Therefore the SessionConfig class is no longer needed and should be removed.
+This class has configuration for a Redis session that is no longer needed for Cloud Cache.

 ### Optional/Housekeeping
 For most projects, the following changes will not be necessary, but in this example the Cloud Cache application is a
 separate, self-contained project and these tweaks were needed:

-- In `settings.gradle`, update the `rootProject.name` from `bootjson.session.redis` to `bootjson.session.cloudcache`.
+- In `settings.gradle`, update the `rootProject.name` from `bootsimple.session.redis` to `bootsimple.session.cloudcache`.
-- In `manifest.yml`, update the JAR name in `path` from `bootjson.session.redis` to `bootjson.session.cloudcache`.
+- In `manifest.yml`, update the JAR name in `path` from `bootsimple.session.redis` to `bootsimple.session.cloudcache`.

 ## Running the Cloud Cache Application